StackExchange/dnscontrol/documentation/commands/init.md

 1. Pick a DNS provider.
 This is the service that hosts the actual records (A, MX, TXT, CNAME, and so on).
 Pick `NONE` to defer the choice.
-2. If the chosen DNS provider also works as a registrar, `init` offers to reuse the same account for NS delegation.
+2. If the chosen DNS provider also works as a registrar, `init` offers to reuse the same account for nameserver (NS) delegation.
 3. Otherwise pick a registrar.
 The registrar is where the domain itself is registered.
 Pick `NONE` to manage the registrar outside DNSControl.
 4. For each provider `init` prints the API settings URL so you can open